 - IP address

-We use SurveyMonkey or Microsoft Forms for sending out surveys.
+We use Microsoft Forms for sending out surveys.

 Our legal basis for processing your personal data is that we have a legitimate interest to process your personal data and it’s so that we can process survey responses and analyse the results.